-The jug I went for was the “ZeroWater”, as, at least according to their website, it removes much greater percentages of stuff in the water than other brands like Brita.
-The downside is that the filter cartridges are fairly expensive.
+According to their website, it removes much greater percentages of chemicals in the water than other brands like Brita.
+The downside is that the filter cartridges are huge, and fairly expensive (£12 each)($15).

 ZeroWater is the only water filter jug that removes 99.6% of TDS.
 Total dissolved solids are salt, metals & contaminants, like Lead, Radium & Chromium that get into your drinking water from run-off or old piping.
 ZeroWater products do so much more than provide you with tasty, filtered water.
 Our unique 5-stage filter removes virtually all total dissolved solids (TDS), a claim which no other filter jug or dispenser can put their name to.